jackson-mumper/jackson-mumper.github.io/projects/pdx_bike/pdx_bike.md

 6. Use the Join Attributes by Location tool to add the GEOID field to the Biketown segment shapefile, using a one-to-one join with the largest overlap.
 7. Create a new variable in the Biketown segments that is unique for each street name and GEOID combination.
 Aggregate the Biketown segments based on this column, adding together the vehicle-meters traveled for each segment into the aggregated segments.
 8. Use the Join Attributes by Location tool again, this time using the buffered BikeMap layer as the overlay, and again with a one-to-one join using the greatest overlap.
 This categorizes Biketown-Block Group segments as within the BikeMap network or outside the network, and ensures segments that interest the BikeMap network but are not themselves BikeMap routes are excluded.

-DO I WANT TO CALCULATE % BIKE ACTIVITY THAT TAKES PLACE ON RECOMMENDED ROUTES?

 **Findings**